Update 2021: Ultra-clear cone 04 transparent base glazes

 The initial mixes for a dipping glaze were 1500g powder, 1200g water producing a specific gravity of 1.49 and yielding just over 1.80 litres.

 The down side of this recipe is settling (after a few weeks).
-And it is going on much too thick on bisque, even on a quick dip.
-Leaving the recipe asis at least some CMC gum is needed for water retention Increasing the water to 50% (thus a 1:1 mix of water:powder) and adding 0.5% Veegum improved the slurry without causing and dripping or excessively slow drying.
+And it is going on too thick on bisque, even on a quick dip.
+Leaving the recipe as is at least some CMC gum is needed for water retention Increasing the water to 50% (thus a 1:1 mix of water:powder) and adding 0.5% Veegum improved the slurry without causing and dripping or excessively slow drying.
 That being said, it is still settling more than desired.
 If the cleanest possible transparent is not the priority the G1916QL recipe is easier to get a good slurry.

 Pictures